lanicaca/namicsFramework/README.md

 ```

-*Task:* Add new annotation ```@NamicsServlet``` to namicsFramework that will implement Java Jetty servlet.
+*Task:* Add new annotation ```@reflectoServlet``` to reflectoFramework that will implement Java Jetty servlet.
 Default Java servlet should be hidden in the background.
-The annotated class should subscribe to HTTP requests from the main servlet based on annotation ```@NamicsServlet```.
+The annotated class should subscribe to HTTP requests from the main servlet based on annotation ```@reflectoServlet```.
 The main servlet should reroute requests to annotated classes and process response if needed.
 Fields in annotation are :
 ```path``` - represents path (URL) for  servlet